VedantSG123/app-starter/README.md

 - A running [PostgreSQL](https://www.postgresql.org/download/) instance

 > [!IMPORTANT]
-> I am using [Resend](https://resend.com/) for emails, feel free to use the mainling library you wish to use
+> I am using [Resend](https://resend.com/) for emails, feel free to use the mailing library you wish to use